Kentville Memorial Park

-The Memorial Park is located on Park Street at the west end of Kentville.
-Before 1921 there were no grounds in the town available for athletic purposes.
-For a time games were played at Aldershot, but the need for grounds nearer the town was evident.
+Before 1921, believe it or not, there were no dedicated grounds in the town for athletic purposes.
+For a time games were played at Aldershot, but the need for grounds nearer the town was clear.
 Professor W.S.
 Blair and Mr. G.C.
-Roy suggested that the present property on Park Street be purchased.
+Roy suggested that the town purchase the present property on Park Street.
 In 1921 a Memorial Park Commission was formed.
-The first meeting was held on June 10th.
 The work of clearing the land and fencing the grounds began.

-At the end of the First World War, the property of Herb Dennison was obtained for the purpose of an enduring memorial to Kentville soldiers who fell during the war, as well as for recreational activities.
-Kentville’s War Memorial was unveiled and dedicated on Veteran’s Plaza, in Memorial Park, with an impressive ceremony on October 18, 1954.
-This Memorial is in the Cenotaph area.
-In the same year the Little League park was constructed, and shortly afterward the Pony League park was built.
+At the end of the First World War, the property of Herb Dennison was obtained for the purpose of constructing a memorial to Kentville soldiers who fell during the war.
+The War Memorial was unveiled and dedicated on Veteran’s Plaza, in the Cenotaph area, with an impressive ceremony on October 18, 1954.

 In 1959 the Board of Trade erected the Tourist Bureau.
-The following year, in the rear of the grandstand, the twenty-five meter swimming pool was opened to the public.
-Its purpose was the teaching of water safety to children and adults.
-It has lifeguards and instructors, and is dedicated to those who gave their lives in defence of Canada.
-Also included is a wading pool.
+The following year, the 25-metre swimming pool was opened to the public for the purpose of teaching water safety to both children and adults.
+It is dedicated to those who gave their lives in defence of Canada.
 Over ten thousand swimmers per year use the pool for recreational swimming.

 Nichols, Mabel G. The Devil’s Half Acre – A Look at Kentville’s Past.
 Kentville: Kentville Centennial Committee, 1986.